 Prompt data products are the result of nightly processing.
 These data products are single visit images, difference images, and the results of difference image analysis (DIA; §3.2.1).
-DIA outputs consist of the sources detected in difference images (DIASources), astrophysical objects that these are associated to (DIAObjects), identified Solar System objects (SSObject) Various metadata products are also produced during nightly processing and made available to users.
+DIA outputs consist of the sources detected in difference images (DIASources), astrophysical objects that these are associated to (DIAObjects), characterizations of hitherto identified Solar System objects (SSObject), and discoveries of new Solar System objects.
+Various metadata products are also produced during nightly processing and made available to users.